Engee documentation

 Description

 Block Convolution performs convolution of the first dimension of a multidimensional input array with the first dimension of the multidimensional input array .
-The block can also perform convolution of a vector column with the first dimension of a multidimensional input array.
+The block can also perform convolution of a column vector with the first dimension of a multidimensional input array.

 The general equation for convolution is:

-Block Convolution assumes that all the elements and available at each time step and calculates the entire convolution at each step.
+Block Convolution assumes that all the elements and available at each time step, and calculates the entire convolution at each step.

 Block Discrete FIR Filter It can be used to convolve signals in situations where all the elements available at each time step, but — this is the sequence that arrives during the entire simulation time.
 When using the block Discrete FIR Filter the convolution is calculated only once.